chouguleds/arc-privacy-policy/privacy.md

 ## Introduction

-Welcome to **Arc** (AI Summary), developed by **Rethink**.
+Welcome to **Arc: AI Reader & Summary**, developed by **Rethink**.
 We are committed to protecting your privacy and being transparent about how we handle your data.
 This Privacy Policy explains what information we collect, how we use it, and your rights regarding your data.

-By using Arc, you agree to the collection and use of information in accordance with this policy.
+By using Arc: AI Reader & Summary, you agree to the collection and use of information in accordance with this policy.

 ---